FallingLights/Teachable-dl/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add support for downloading course materials from new Teachable template
-- [ ] Add support for downloading all courses from a Teachable site

 See the [open issues](https://github.com/FallingLights/Teachable-Dl/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>